Women in the Middle Ages: Marriage

 Medieval marriage was both a private and social matter.
 According to canon law, the law of the Catholic Church, marriage was a concrete exclusive bond between husband and wife; giving the husband all power and control in the relationship.
 Husband and wife were partners and were supposed to reflect Adam and Eve.
 Even though wives had to submit to their husbands' authority, wives still had rights in their marriages.
-McDougall concurs with Charles Reid's argument that both men and women shared rights in regards to sex and marriage; which includes: "the right to consent to marriage, the right to ask for marital debt or conjugal (sexual) duty, the right to leave a marriage when they either suspected it was invalid or had grounds to sue for separation, and finally the right to choose one's own place of burial, death being the point at which a spouse's ownership of the other spouse's body ceased".
+Historian Sara McDougall concurs with Charles Reid's argument that both men and women shared rights in regards to sex and marriage; which includes: "the right to consent to marriage, the right to ask for marital debt or conjugal (sexual) duty, the right to leave a marriage when they either suspected it was invalid or had grounds to sue for separation, and finally the right to choose one's own place of burial, death being the point at which a spouse's ownership of the other spouse's body ceased".

 Regionally and across the time span of the Middle Ages, marriage could be formed differently.
 Marriage could be proclaimed in secret by the mutually consenting couple, or arranged between families as long as the man and woman were not forced and consented freely; but by the 12th century in western canon law, consent (whether in mutual secrecy or in a public sphere) between the couple was imperative.
 Marriages confirmed in secrecy were seen as problematic in the legal sphere due to spouses redacting and denying that the marriage was solidified and consummated.

-Peasants, slaves, and maidservants and generally lower class women needed the permission and consent of their master in order to marry someone; and if they did not they were punished (see below in Law).
+Peasants, slaves, maidservants, and generally lower-class women required the permission and consent of their master in order to marry, and if they did not have it, they were punished (see below in Law).

 Marriage also allowed for the couples' social networks to expand.
 This was according to Bennett (1984) who investigated the marriage of Henry Kroyl Jr. and Agnes Penifader, and how their social spheres changed after their marriage.
 Due to the couples' fathers, Henry Kroyl Sr. and Robert Penifader being prominent villagers in Brigstock, Northamptonshire, approximately 2,000 references to the activities of the couple and their immediate families were being recorded.
 Bennett details how Kroyl Jr.'s social network expanded greatly as he gained connections through his occupational endeavors.

 Agnes' connections expanded also based on Kroyl Jr.'s new connections.
 However, Bennett also signifies that a familial alliance between the couples' families of origin did not form.
 Kroyl Jr. had limited contact with his father after his marriage, and his social network expanded from the business he conducted with his brothers and other villagers.
-Agnes, though all contact with her family did not cease, her social network expanded to her husband's family of origin and his new connections.
+Agnes, who still maintained some contact with her family, also expanded her social network to include her husband's family of origin and his new connections.